sarbal/homework-5/README.md

     will not work and will receive zero points.
 All answer variables should be set explicitly e.g. `answer_var = 1.6666` in for this simple example.
 Please ensure there are no syntax errors in your notebook.

-We will automatically fetch your solutions at the deadline and these submissions will be graded by default. **If you submit after the deadline -- using your late days -- please notify Pavlin on our Slack channel**, and we will re-evaluate your submission.
+We will automatically fetch your solutions at the deadline and these submissions will be graded by default. **If you submit after the deadline -- using your late days -- please notify Pavlin or Martin via email**, and we will re-evaluate your submission.

 ## Environment instructions

-You will need Python 3.8 or higher.
+You will need Python 3.10 or higher.
 You will need to install `biopython` for accessing NCBI and `matplotlib` for plotting.
 You will also need `jupyterlab` to open and run the notebook.
 You will also need `numpy`, `scipy`, `pandas`, `scanpy`, `statsmodels` and `seaborn`.
 You can install everything necessary by running
 ```
 pip install biopython matplotlib jupyterlab pandas scanpy statsmodels scipy
 ```